From left: Julie Boyd, Órla Mc Loughlin, Belinda Yates, Cobus Steyn, Arancha Barrasa

-Órla Mc Loughlin; Head of School has worked in education in both Ireland and Belgium for over 25 years. Órla has been living in Belgium since 1999 and has worked at ISF since 2001, working in leadership roles for the last 6 years. Órla is a highly experienced international educator, specialising in Early Years and Primary Education, she has a passion for learning and is currently continuing her studies in the field of International School Leadership. Órla speaks French, English and Irish and has years of experience working with second language learners. Órla is a Google Certified Educator and was a part of the project management team that introduced Google Technology to both school campuses.
-She is the co-founder and leader of the first GEG (Google Educators Group) in Belgium, this group supports over 500 hundred Belgian educators in the development of technology in their schools. Órla is also the chair of the PHLG, a primary heads leadership group for schools in Benelux. Órla lives with her family in the village of Tervuren and enjoys being part of a diverse community.
+Órla Mc Loughlin, Head of Campus (Tervuren) has worked in education in both Ireland and Belgium for over 25 years. Órla has been living in Belgium since 1999 and has worked at ISF since 2001, of which the last 8 years have been in leadership roles. Órla speaks French, English, and Irish and has years of experience working with second language learners. Órla is a highly experienced international educator, specialising in Early Years and Primary Education. Órla has a passion for learning and is currently studying for a Masters in Educational Leadership at Portsmouth University. Órla is a Google Certified Educator and was a part of the project management team that introduced Google Technology to both school campuses.
+She is the co-founder and leader of the first GEG (Google Educators Group) in Belgium, and this group supports over 700 hundred Belgian educators in the development of technology in their schools. Órla lives with her family in the village of Tervuren and enjoys being part of a diverse community.